estherwebdev/udacity/weather-journal-app/README.md

-# Udacity Weather-Journal App Front-End Project
+# Udacity Weather Journal App

-### Robin Edmunds 2019

 ## About

-This is my first dive into node.js, the npm package manager and the express library.

 The backend `server.js` serves static html, css and client js.
 The front-end `website/app.js` makes API calls to `server.js`, `server.js` then makes a call to the OpenWeatherMap API to fetch the current temperature of a specifed location.
 The front-end js code then makes another API call to `server.js`, and dynamically updates the elements of the webpage.